nickvirag/DownloadMoreStorageSpace/README.md

 I have a Windows computer, but I've decided not to test this code on it.

 ### What's the largest filesize that this supports?
 This loads the entire file or directory into memory when encoding and decoding, so it probably doesn't support very big files.
+I would love to add stream support (see [TODO](#todo)) so large file support may be added soon.

 ## Authors